tututwo/tututwo/content/project/tt_replication/index.md

   focal_point: Smart
 summary: Using R to recreate publication-quality visuals.
 tags:
+- R
 - All
-- R
-title: "Who win the most?"
+title: "Replicating Plots in R (Tidy Tuesday)"
 ---